 The City of Oshkosh Sustainability Plan, approved in May 2012, includes a chapter on Environmental Conservation.
 Each year the Sustainability Advisory Board (SAB) will develop an Action Plan with an implementation plan to carry out the recommendations in the Sustainability Plan.
-The SAB is currently developing the 2014 Action Plan.
-UW Oshkosh continues to replace mowed grass with native plantings around buildings and retention ponds.

 R. Show how your community aids a local youth group (e.g., Boy Scouts of America, Girl Scouts of USA, 4-H Club, etc.) or conservation group in bird conservation projects (e.g., bluebird trail, habitat restoration, Wood Duck nest boxes, etc.).